mspnp/multi-stage-azure-pipeline-automation/README.md

 - **LogicApp.json** - ARM template that provisions the logic app
 - **LogicApp.parameters.json** - Parameter file that is passed as inputs to ARM template to provision the Logic App

->Replace the paramters with relevant values
+>Replace the parameters with relevant values for azure devops organization, project and the PAT token.

->After Development, be sure to save secrets as securestring and fetch the secret from azure keyvault
+>After Development phase, be sure to save ARM template secrets as securestring.
+Most importantly fetch those secret from azure keyvault

 ## Prerequisites

-To deploy the project from within your local machine, you can use Visual Studio IDE with Azure development workload installed
+You need the following pre-requisites to deploy the project

 - An Azure Subscription with some credits
 - An Azure DevOps Account with project administrator role